Scene Optimizer — Automated Performance Analysis & Optimization for UE 5.6 & 5.7

-Stop guessing where your frames are going.
-Scene Optimizer scans your entire level, identifies exactly what's costing you performance, estimates the FPS impact of every issue, and fixes many of them with a single click — all from inside the editor.
+Stop guessing where your frames might be going.
+Scene Optimizer scans your entire level, identifies likely sources of performance issues, projects the heuristic FPS impact of each one, and fixes many of them with a single click from inside the editor.

 Why Scene Optimizer?

 Scene Optimizer catches these problems early.
-One click gives you a full performance audit with a score out of 100, a ranked list of every issue, and estimated FPS impact.
-Fix the issues that matter most, re-scan, and watch your score climb — all without leaving the editor.
+One click gives you a full performance audit with a score out of 100, a ranked list of every issue, and a heuristic FPS-impact projection at three hardware tiers.
+Fix the issues that matter most, re-scan, and watch your score climb without leaving the editor.

 10 Built-In Analyzers

 Every scan is automatically recorded.
 Track your optimization score over time across builds.
-Detect regressions instantly — "Score dropped 12 points since build #471."
-Tag scans with build IDs from your CI pipeline for full traceability.
+Detect regressions instantly, “Score dropped 12 points since build #471.”
+Tag scans with build IDs from your CI pipeline for full traceability, or export scans to JSON or HTML after each run.

 Get notified when scans complete.
 Rich formatted messages with score, issue breakdown, FPS estimate, and trend comparison.